giodueck/FC-tools/src/ellipse/doc/general-design.md

 Special mode of execution in which words read from ROM are transferred to RAM instead of interpreted as instructions.

 The instruction encodes the number of words following it to transfer to an address stored in a register.
 The address is incremented for each new word, such that the result is the same sequence of words in a contiguous array of RAM starting at the address specified by the register argument.

+The address is stored in a special-purpose register, the original register is not incremented.

 A similar instruction does not exist for copying a single word to a register, as the 2 cycles needed to complete it are not faster than the 2 with MOV and MOVH